ampproject/meta/working-groups/README.md

 # Working Groups

-Each AMP Working Groups is a segment of the community with knowledge/interest in specific area of AMP, with a mandate provided by the Technical Steering Committee.
+Each AMP Working Group is a segment of the community with knowledge/interest in specific area of AMP, with a mandate provided by the Technical Steering Committee.
 See [GOVERNANCE.md](../GOVERNANCE.md#working-groups) for more details.

 ## List of working groups